Strategy Formulation:

 What Is BCG Growth-Share Matrix

-The Boston Consulting Group (BCG) developed a portfolio analysis tool that helps managers develop organizational strategy based on market share of businesses and the growth of markets in which businesses exist.
+BCG developed a portfolio analysis tool that helps managers develop organizational strategy based on market share of businesses and the growth of markets in which businesses exist.

 Strategic Business Units (SBUs)

-The first step in using the BCG Growth-Share Matrix is identifying the organization’s strategic business units (SBUs).
-A strategic business unit is a significant organization segment that is analyzed to develop organizational strategy aimed at generating future business or revenue.
 Exactly what constitutes an SBU varies from organization to organization.
 In larger organizations, an SBU could be a company division, a single product, or a complete product line.
-In smaller organizations, it might be the entire company.1 Although SBUs vary drastically in form, they have some common characteristics.
+In smaller organizations, it might be the entire company.
+Although SBUs vary drastically in form, they have some common characteristics.
 All SBUs are a single business (or collection of businesses), have their own competitors and a manager accountable for operations, and can be independently planned for.

 Categorizing SBUs